karripar/personal-project-s25/readme.md

 ### Analytics

-- GET /materials/ratings - Get average ratings for all materials (from the MaterialRatings view).
+- GET /media/ratings - Get average ratings for all medias (from the mediaRatings view).
-- GET /materials/comments - Get a list of materials and their comment counts (from the MaterialComments view).
+- GET /media/comments - Get a list of medias and their comment counts (from the mediaComments view).
 - GET /users/activity - Get user activity stats (from the UserActivity view).
 - GET /users/:id/notifications - Get unread notification counts for a user (from the UserNotifications view).

 ### Latest Data

-- GET /materials/latest - Get the latest uploaded materials (from the LatestMaterials view).
+- GET /media/latest - Get the latest uploaded medias (from the Latestmedias view).
 - GET /notifications/latest - Get the latest notifications (from the LatestNotifications view).

 ### Search

-- GET /search/materials - Search for materials by title, tags, or description.
+- GET /search/media - Search for medias by title, tags, or description.